Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Rizzo the Rat

-A sly metropolis rat, Rizzo enjoys cracking jokes and mocking others but does present a delicate facet to his buddies.
-He was paired with Gonzo to relate The Muppet Christmas Carol and the two have loved a much bigger function ever since as a comedic double act (in addition to changing into finest buddies).
+A sly metropolis rat, Rizzo enjoys cracking jokes and mocking others but does present a delicate aspect to his mates.
+He was paired with Gonzo to relate The Muppet Christmas Carol and the two have loved a much bigger function ever since as a comedic double act (in addition to turning into greatest buddies).

 Carried out by Steve Whitmire